MeetKai/functionary/features_desc.md

 ## Multi-turn
 The model supports multi-turn conversations.
 This means the model can have conversations that go back and forth many times, like a real conversation.
 It maintains the context and continuity of the conversation, allowing for more complex and detailed discussions.

-## Code Interpreter
-Functionary feature that combines the immense analytical power of large language models (LLMs) with programming.
-It allows you to run Python code and upload files, significantly increasing the scope of tasks ChatGPT can perform.

 ## Generate Model Responses Grounded in Tools Execution Results
 The functionary model can analyze tool outputs and generate model responses grounded in the outputs.